January 10-12, 2020

 EXECUTIVE EXCELLENCE AWARD – NOMINATIONS DUE SEPTEMBER 30

 Is your manager committed to excellence in Convention Services?

 Each year at the Annual Conference, ESPA recognizes an executive for his or her commitment and dedication to the profession of event service and to giving key support and leadership to members of their services team.
 As a member of ESPA, if you feel your organization has an executive who is a mentor, an ESPA supporter and convention services advocate, if he/she encourages your team’s professional development, submit your nomination!

-Please fill out our online Nomination Form – winners will be selected at the end of November and the winner is invited to attend and receive the award in person.
+Please fill out our online Nomination Form – winners will be selected in the Fall of 2019 and will be invited to attend and receive the award in person.